stylus/stylus/docs/executable.md

      $ stylus < test.styl

- Which would yield the following error because stylus does not know where to find nib in our machine.
+ Which would yield the following error (because Stylus doesn't know where to find nib).

        Error: stdin:3
           1|